moizsajid/mlops_zoomcamp/project/README.md

 ```
 In the command, the `DB_PASSWORD` and `DB_ENDPOINT` have to be specified.
 For security reasons, these values have been removed.
 The `register_model.py` files select the best MLFlows run from the execution of the `hpo.py` file.
 The best performing model is registered in MLFlow

-For building the Docker image, the command below is used:
+For building the Docker image, the command below is used.
+This builds the Docker image from the `Dockerfile`.
 ```
 docker build -t car-price-prediction-service:v1 .
 ```